RisenOutcast/FeedbackSite/README.md

 ## API Guide
 ### Prerequisite

- 1. If you are **not** using the standalone executable: Have .NET 6 installed.
+ 1. Have .NET 6 and Visual Studio installed.

  1. Have a Microsoft SQL Server installed.
 I used Microsoft SQL Server 2022 Express, which can be downloaded [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).